aaccurso/aaccurso.github.io/_posts/2017-02-18-tabisworld.markdown

 ## The Team

-Creating a game from scratch is no easy matter, but we didn't know that at the beginning.
+Creating a game from scratch is no easy matter, but we didn't know that in the beginning.
 We started off as a team of 2 developers, and this team was responsible of getting requirements from the client, designing the game, managing the people involved and, of course, develop the game.

 Also there was a team of 2 teachers plus the project director, the director assistant and the design team, all of which were employed by the client.